 Osgood Schlatters Disease – common overuse injury affecting children, with pain under the front of the knee at the top of the shin bone.

 Patellofemoral pain syndrome – also known as runners knee.
 Friction between the kneecap and the bone underneath causes pain and swelling.

 - Read more on knee pain from running

 Hamstring strain – sudden onset pain at the back of the thigh from a tear to one of the hamstring muscles.

 Thigh strain – muscle tear causing sudden onset pain at the front of the thigh.

 Groin strain – sudden onset groin pain on the inside of the thigh.

 Hernia – occurs when an internal part of the body such as the intestine, pushes through a weakness in the muscle wall.

-Gilmore’s groin – also known as a sportsman’s hernia, a vague type of groin pain that’s increased by running, sprinting, twisting and turning.
+Gilmore’s groin – is a vague type of groin pain which increases when running, sprinting, twisting and turning.